 Campus Info & Services

 Winona State University offers a number of student services including nonremedial tutoring, women's center, placement service, day care, health service, and health insurance.
 Winona State University also offers campus safety and security services like 24-hour foot and vehicle patrols, late night transport/escort service, 24-hour emergency telephones, lighted pathways/sidewalks, student patrols, and controlled dormitory access (key, security card, etc).
-Of the students at Winona State University, 40 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Winona State University.

 |Health insurance offered||Yes|

 At Winona State University, 60.8 percent of full-time undergraduates receive some kind of need-based financial aid and the average need-based scholarship or grant award is $4,700.

 Paying for college doesn't have to be difficult or devastating.
 Go to the Paying for College knowledge center to get advice on raising cash and reducing costs.

 |In-state tuition and fees||$8,930 (2013-14)|